vele616/monorepo/packages/jobboard/website/content/jobs/full-stack-developer-remote-vinterior-ayriO.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/vinterior"
 companyWebsite: "https://www.vinterior.co/"
-summary: "Vinterior is looking for a full stack developer that has this is a big problem domain for us and it ranges from developing a best in class search experience to working on improving our recommendations engine and our product creation flows."
+summary: "Vinterior is looking for a Full Stack Developer that has 2 or more years of professional experience with HTML, CSS, Javascript and Ruby web development."
 summaryBackup: "Vinterior is looking for a full stack developer that has experience in: #rails, #rubylang, #javascript."
-featured: 20
+featured: 1
 ---

 ## Description